surpher/PactSwiftPMExample/README.md

 _(where provider and consumer is what we set it up in the PactTests_ `starWarsProvider = PactConsumerSwift.MockService(provider: "_my-provider_", consumer: "_my-consumer_")`_- if you were wondering...)_

 ##### Notes
+Following best practices, you should write your tests first then check if the app works, do you agree?

-To avoid running 4 commands to start the mock service, build, test and shut down the mock service, there's a `build_test.sh` script in this repo that takes care of starting the _pact-mock-service_, building the project and running the test, then shutting down the service.
+To avoid running 4 commands to start the mock service, build, test and shut down the mock service, there's a `build_test.sh` script in this repo that takes care of creating the `./tmp` folder, starting up the _pact-mock-service_, building the project, running the test, and then shutting down the service.
 You should probably set up your own test script/s based on your own requirements.